shashihacks/OSCP-PWK/Security Insider Lab-2/README.md

 briefly describe the general security problem with this implementation.__

 __Solution:__
--   The client side script restricts the user input to avoid any kind of injection or malicious payload that can be entered through the input form.
+-   The client-side validation imposes validation on input forms through JavaScript, Which prevents users to perform any kind of injection or insert malicious payload.
 The following check is responsible for validation: